Sudavar/wpress-extractor-dockerized/README.md

 # WPress-Extractor Dockerized
-A simple docker image that allows you to extract .wpress files created by the awesome All-in-one-Wp-Migration Wordpress plugin
+A simple docker image that allows you to extract .wpress files created by the All-in-one-Wp-Migration Wordpress plugin

 ## Dockerized Execution
 First just build the image: